 - A. One-family dwellings including manufactured homes on individual lots. - B. Cemeteries, churches and places of formal worship. - C. Home occupations subject to the provisions of Section 404. - D. The growing of grain, fodder, fruits, vegetables and ornamental plants. - E. Produce stands for the sale of fruits, vegetables and ornamental plants, whether or not grown on the premises. - F. Fairs run or sponsored only by local church, school, fraternal, youth or other civic organizations. - G. Private yard sales and auctions. - H. Growth and harvesting of forest products is permitted.
 This includes the clearing of land for a structure, bona fide agricultural, wildlife management, and silvicultural purposes, and other uses permitted in the District and by special exceptions.
-(See Section 403.) - I. Non-commercial outdoor recreational activities such as hunting, fishing, hiking, cross-country skiing and snowmobiling. - J. Accessory uses customarily incidental to A through I of this section, including accessory dwelling units. - K. Minimum lot size shall be five (5) acres except for dwellings, in which case minimum lot size shall be five (5) acres per dwelling unit [i.e. one (1) dwelling unit = five (5) acres, two (2) dwelling units = ten (10) acres]. - L. No structure shall be located nearer than thirty (30) feet from any edge of the lot line contiguous to the street or twenty (20) feet from any lot boundary or shall be
+(See Section 403.) - I. Non-commercial outdoor recreational activities such as hunting, fishing, hiking, cross-country skiing and snowmobiling. - J. Accessory uses customarily incidental to A through I of this section, including accessory dwelling units. - K. Minimum lot size shall be five (5) acres except for dwellings, in which case minimum lot size shall be five (5) acres per dwelling unit [i.e. one (1) dwelling unit = five (5) acres, two (2) dwelling units = ten (10) acres]. - L. No structure shall be located nearer than thirty (30) feet from any edge of the lot line contiguous to the street or twenty (20) feet from any lot boundary or shall be higher than 35 feet; however, this provision shall not apply to conventional television antennas, lightning rods, cupolas, church steeples, chimneys, and silos.

-- higher than 35 feet or 2 and one-half stories; however, this provision shall not apply to conventional television antennas, lightning rods, cupolas, church steeples, chimneys, and silos. - M. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, wetland, lake or public pond, and no dock may be located nearer than 25 feet from a side lot line.
-Dry hydrants, culverts and bridges may be permitted by Planning Board and with State wetland permits as required. - N. At least two (2) on-lot parking spaces shall be provided for each dwelling unit with three bedrooms or less and one (1) additional parking space for each additional bedroom.
-Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. No lot shall have more than one dwelling or principal building. - P. The width of any lot shall be a minimum of 250 feet at the public right-of-way and minimum of 250 feet at the front of the proposed building.
-A Special Exception to this requirement may be granted by the Zoning Board of Adjustment (where soil and slope conditions permit) for counter-balancing considerations such as preservation of wetlands, natural features, open space and habitat such as deer yards. - Q. Cluster development is permitted as per Section 405. - S. A recreational vehicle such as a motor home and camper may be permitted on a lot with an existing dwelling unit, so long as it is not used for occupancy or as a dwelling in excess of three weeks in a calendar year. - T. A recreational vehicle such as a motor home or camper may be permitted on a lot without an existing dwelling unit so long as sewage and gray water disposal is in accordance with state law.
+- M. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, lake, public pond or wetland, except for designated Prime Wetlands where the setback shall be one hundred (100) feet.
+No dock may be located nearer than 25 feet from a side lot line.
+Dry hydrants, culverts and bridges may be permitted by Planning Board and with State permits as required. - N. At least two (2) on-lot parking spaces shall be provided for each dwelling unit with three bedrooms or less and one (1) additional parking space for each additional bedroom.
+Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. No lot shall have more than one dwelling or principal building. - P. The width of any lot shall be a minimum of 250 feet at the street giving access to the lot. - Q. Cluster development is permitted as per Section 405. - S. A recreational vehicle such as a motor home and camper may be permitted on a lot with an existing dwelling unit, so long as it is not used for occupancy or as a dwelling in excess of three weeks in a calendar year. - T. A recreational vehicle such as a motor home or camper may be permitted on a lot without an existing dwelling unit so long as sewage and gray water disposal is in accordance with state law.
 Occupancy shall be limited to six months per year. - U. Agriculture, including farm animals and other generally accepted land uses for farm purposes. - V. Riding stables and non-commercial equestrian activities.